Freedom is a Constant Struggle: The Mississippi Civil Rights Movement and Its Legacy, (University of Chicago Press), 2004. (Link)

 Work in Progress

-“Methodological Strategies for Examining Populations of Social Movement Organizations,” Revise and resubmit, with Anne Hunter and Bob Edwards.
+“Methodological Strategies for Examining Populations of Social Movement Organizations,” Revise and resubmit, with Akram Al-Turk, Anne Hunter, and Bob Edwards.

 “The Legitimacy of Protest: White Southerners’ Attitudes Toward the Civil Rights Movement,” Revise and resubmit, with Kraig Beyerlein and Tuneka Tucker.